WRyan78/Portfolio/README.md

 # Portfolio
 A small Portfolio site I'm working on to practice site building as well as ftp'ing and managing a site.

-fixed: Got the contact form working properly
+fixed: Got the contact form working properly.

+updated slightly and rehosted the site and domain.